b4mad/op1st-emea-b4mad-nostromo/README.md

 The bootstrap directory contains the bootstrap cluster configuration for nostromo, some cluster defaults will be configured, and a set of infrastrucure services will be deployed.

+Please make sure you are in the default project: `oc project default`

 ```bash
 kustomize build --enable-alpha-plugins bootstrap/ | oc apply -f -
 ```